siemens/ros-sharp/README.md

 This fork has some changes to allow ROS# to be used in UWP projects, such as the Microsoft HoloLens.
 Like the main ROS# branch, use 2019.x or later.

-#### Installation ###

-To use ROS# with the HoloLens, simply clone this fork and stay on the master branch.
-Then open the Unity project and import the [Microsoft Mixed Reality Toolkit](https://github.com/Microsoft/MixedRealityToolkit-Unity).
-Follow the Mixed Reality Toolkit configuration instructions, and you will be good to go.
-I used version 2.3 of MRTK for my last project, but all versions should work.

 ## How to get started ##

-There are two options to get started.
+Step 1: Clone this project

-Option 1: Open the [Demo Project](https://github.com/EricVoll/ros-sharp/tree/master/ProjectSetup/RosSharpUnity) and copy its content.
+Step 2, Option 1: Open the [Demo Project](https://github.com/EricVoll/ros-sharp/tree/master/ProjectSetup/RosSharpUnity) and copy its content.
 It is setup in a way, that it is buildable for UWP applications.

-Option 2: Follow these instructions:
+Step 2, Option 2: Follow these instructions:
  - Create a new Unity Project or use an existing one
  - Copy the [RosSharp folder](https://github.com/EricVoll/ros-sharp/tree/master/Unity3D/Assets) into the Assets Folder of your project
  - Configure the RosSharpClientUWP.dll to be used for the WSA platform and disable it for all other platforms